legendu-net/blog/misc/content/2018-09-17-beakerx-tips.markdown

 ## SQL

-1. Connect to SQLite3 in memory.
+1. Connect to SQLite3.

         %defaultDatasource jdbc:sqlite:fts5.sqlite3

-    It seems to me that SQLite3 in BeakerX does not support the in-memory mode, which is not a big deal.
+2. Connect to SQLite3 in memory

+        %defaultDatasource jdbc:sqlite::memory:
+    or
+        %defaultDatasource jdbc:sqlite:

+3. The SQLite3 JDBC driver is located at `/usr/local/lib/python3.6/dist-packages/beakerx/kernel/sql/lib/sqlite-jdbc-3.21.0.jar`.
+    You can manually replace it with a higher version to upgrade it.